tusen-ai/SST/docs/CTRL_instructions.md

 Users could use these data for inference, directly from step 3.
 Here is the link：https://share.weiyun.com/1r6VsFfJ

+or Google Drive link: https://drive.google.com/drive/folders/19-pvKCTLgJ_x6j1C3AvKgHM3GYMNxf6I?usp=sharing

-Due to the WOD license, if you are interested in these data for inference, please contact Lue Fan (fanlue2019@ia.ac.cn) and you will be offered a private password for data access.
+Due to the WOD license, if you are interested in these data for inference, please contact Lue Fan (fanlue2019@ia.ac.cn) and you will be privately authorized for data access.

 ## Results
 If you use the default config and everything goes well, you should get the following results, which is the baseline result without bidirectional tracking and TTA: